ObsidianLabs/eos-studio-docs/source/contracts/eosio-forum/quickstart.rst

 2              usesys         voter3         255                           2019-09...
 =============  =============  =============  =============  =============  =============

-Similar as above, voters need to pay RAM to save their own votes.
-If you compare voters' RAM usage you can see it has increased a little bit after executing the :cpp:func:`vote` action.
-These RAM will also be refunded to each voter when the proposal is removed in :ref:`Stage 4 <Stage 4: Clean up>`.
+Similar to proposers, voters need to pay RAM to save their own votes.
+If you view the voters' RAM usage, you will see it has increased by 430 bytes after executing the :cpp:func:`vote` action.
+This RAM will also be refunded to each voter when the proposal is removed in :ref:`Stage 4 <Stage 4: Clean up>`.

-A voter can change vote anytime by calling :cpp:func:`vote` again with a different ``vote`` value to override the old one.
+Voters can change their votes at anytime by calling :cpp:func:`vote` again with a different ``vote`` value to override the old one.
-S(he) can also `remove` the vote via the :cpp:func:`unvote` action, which would completely remove his/her vote data in the :cpp:var:`vote` table and refund RAM immediately.
+They can also `remove` the vote via the :cpp:func:`unvote` action, which would completely remove their vote data in the :cpp:var:`vote` table and refund their RAM immediately.

 Stage 3: Freeze